-Data storage and accessibility is the major task these days as businesses deal with a large number of data on a day-to-day basis.
-Be it a SaaS product or an e-commerce platform, data handling is required on a large scale while taking care of various aspects like- redundancy, storage, retrieval efficiency, etc. As Data Warehousing deals with the concept of storing and retrieving crucial data out of large storage to enable businesses to make business decisions in an insightful and factual manner, the data modeling technique help businesses to store data in such a way that enables the efficiency of data retrieval to get optimized for better performance.
+Data storage and accessibility is a major task these days as businesses deal with a large number of data on a day-to-day basis.
+Be it a SaaS product or an e-commerce platform, data handling is required on a large scale while taking care of various aspects like- redundancy, storage, retrieval efficiency, etc. As Data Warehousing deals with the concept of storing and retrieving crucial data out of large storage to enable businesses to make business decisions insightfully and factually, the data modeling technique helps businesses to store data in such a way that enables the efficiency of data retrieval to get optimized for better performance.

 While the data warehouse concept might demand various aspects related to storing and retrieving data, dimensional modeling in a data warehouse helps make the data retrieval quite effective and efficient.

 Dimensional Modelling offers numerous advantages to storing data in the database.
 It allows easy storage and retrieval of data to use for further analysis and reporting.
 It stores data in the form of Dimensions and Facts to ensure optimum efficiency in terms of data structure and performance.

 The modern world information is linked with ROI and this is the reason why databases need to move to the contemporary scenario to meet the market demands.
 Dimensional Modeling is an effective way to synchronize and improve the process of data storage and retrieval, it makes data organization smooth and better in terms of accessibility.

 This technique stores data in the form of facts and dimensions.
 The facts are real-world data linked with the quantitative aspect of information while the dimensions relate to contextual business processes or events.